 - Serious hypertension and serious allergies

-If wanting an separate appointment with Debs Chase-Paterson who is a trained Dr Vodder Therapist, appointments are available by phoning 07 5735487.
+If wanting an separate appointment with Debs Chase-Paterson for Manual Lymph Drainage or Lymphoedema care, stand alone appointments are available by phoning 07 5735487.
 Debs is avilable in te Puke and has a clinic in Whakatane operating every 3rd week.